edagonis/module-rewritemercadopago/README.md

 Magento 2 module that rewrites the MercadoPago/Core module

-Current it is enhancing the default configs, by allowing more authentication configurations on the admin panel
+Currently it is enhancing the default configs, by allowing more authentication configurations on the admin panel

 ## installation